To find out more information please either phone Mindy Davey on 01905 857521 or 07515723554 or send an email to firstname.lastname@example.org

 Your class will be taken by Mindy Davey, a qualified Chartered Physiotherapist with over 15 years experience as an instructor.
 Mindy started her Pilates training by completing levels 1 and 2 of the APPI courses (Australian Physiotherapy and Pilates Institute) and has gone on to enhance her teaching method by becoming a JEMS (Joanne Elphinston Movement Systems) accredited practitioner.
 For more information visit www.jemsmovement.com

-Places will be limited to allow for adequate supervision.
 Classes run in blocks which approximately follow the school diary.
-A one-to-one session maybe required prior to joining a class depending on the nature of your situation.
+A one-to-one session may be required prior to joining a class depending on the nature of your situation.